 “On this mountain, the LORD Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine… the best of meats and the finest of wines.
 On this mountain, he will destroy the shroud that enfolds all peoples, the sheet that covers all nations”.

-I leaned into Rami and quoted that verse and told him, “Do you know where I think your passion comes from?
-The same heart described in that passage is beating inside your chest… I think you are dancing with HaShem” Like oxygen, he breathed those words in and when he exhaled he didn’t say a word.
+I leaned into Rami, quoted that verse, and told him, “Do you know where I think your passion comes from?
+The same heart described in that passage is beating inside your chest… I think you are dancing with HaShem” Like oxygen, he breathed those words in, and when he exhaled, he didn’t say a word.